mhoc/cs352-integration-test/README.md

 lab handouts, instructor piazza notes, other students' test cases (thanks Logan!) and elsewhere.

-I am convinced that this is the single most advanced test runner and most comprehensive test suite available for the parser, and it is updated every day?

 ![Running All The Tests](http://zippy.gfycat.com/OddballNaughtyHydra.gif)

-Yes, you're reading that right.
 At the time of writing, this test runner has over 400 test cases which cover all functionality up to and not including Part 4.
 Part 4 functionality will be added within the week.

 ![Seeing Output For A Test That Failed](http://i.imgur.com/QTT9qtQ.png)